chipzoller/hugo-clarity/README.md

      For example, with the above setup, searching from the homepage will produce results from the entire site.

+### Basic Content Delivery Network (CDN) for Images and Files

+If you intend to host images and files, you may decide you do not want to include them in your Git repository, as this can bloat the repository size.
+If you create a basic CDN for your Hugo Site, this shortcode can assist with the embeds.
+A basic CDN could be something like an S3 bucket, B2 bucket, B2 bucket behind Cloudflare transforms, etc.

+In `params.toml`, configure the `[cdn]` section to include the following.
+These are used by the "cdn" partial to generate the correct URLs for images and files:

+* `url` -- your base CDN url such as "https://images.site.com/" (including the trailing slash)
+* `imagesdir` = The url path for image files, such as "images/" (including the  trailing slash)
+* `filesdir` = The url path for downloadable files, such as "files/" (including the trailing slash)
+* `hotlinkdir` = The url path for images that can be hotlinked, such as "images/hotlink-ok/" (including the trailing slash)

+With the params in place, you can use the shortcode as follows: `{{< cdn [img|file|hlimg] [filename.extension] [alt name or link name] >}}`
+* Example: `{{< cdn img "avatar.jpg" "My Avatar" >}}`
+* Example: `{{< cdn file "resume.pdf" "My Resume" >}}`
+* Example: `{{< cdn hlimg "hotlinkable-image.jpg" "My Image You Can Reference On Your Site" >}}`

 ## Contributing

 Please read our [contribution guidelines](CONTRIBUTING.md), and thank you for being involved!